gem/oq-engine/doc/breaking-hazardlib.md

 Here is the long term plan:

 **Phase 0:** remove multiple inheritance, replace IMT classes with a single namedtuple class, at the cost of a minor breakage of user code.
 Already done (at the end of June 2021).

 **Phase 1:** replace all methods of the GMPEs with helper functions, except for the method *get_mean_and_stddevs*.
-This can be done without breaking user code.
+This can be done mostly without breaking user code since such methods were essentially private already.
 In progress.

 **Phase 2:** replace all helper functions with numpy-friendly functions.
 This is hard, but can be done without breaking user code.

 **Phase 3:** replace the methods *get_mean_and_stddevs* with a new API.
 This will break user code, it has to considered carefully.
 It is in this phase that the single site speedup will appear.

-**Phase 4:** investigate the usage of numba of other compilation techniques.
+**Phase 4:** investigate the usage of numba or other compilation techniques.
 They will always be *optional*, i.e. the engine will work even if numba is not installed.
 It could be that phase 4 will never be implemented, if the performance tests show that there is no benefit (as it seems to be the case at the present).